Rs 4 to Rs 92: This penny stock turned into a multibagger in three years

-Shares of Transglobe Foods have delivered stellar returns to investors in the last three years.
+Stock of Transglobe Foods has delivered stellar returns to investors in the last three years.
 Transglobe Foods share closed at Rs 3.80 on March 14, 2019 and ended at Rs 92.65 on March 14 this year, translating into gains of 2,338 per cent during the period.
 In comparison, Sensex gained 48.62 per cent during the period.

 An investment of Rs 1 lakh three years ago in the penny stock would have grown to Rs 24.38 lakh today.
 The stock has fallen after six days of consecutive gain.
 The share touched an intraday low of Rs 88.25, down 4.75 per cent today.